Shimano graced this shoe with some updates since our testing period, which you can read about below.September 2019

 Shimano has hit the sweet spot with this incredible shoe.
 One of the toughest things to do with a high-end racing shoe is to prevent hot spots and rubbing without compromising lightness, rigidity, and power transfer.
 To achieve that, they used a single-piece Teijin Avail microfiber synthetic leather upper with the burrito tongue design that firmly wraps the foot in padding.

-These kicks round out the top of the measure next to the Fi'zi:k R5B Uomo Boas, which won our Best Budget Buy Award and the Louis Garneau Course Air Lite II, which won our Best Bang for the Buck Award.
-All three of them include thick collar padding, smooth sock liners, and malleable uppers that allow for a flexible, but firm embracing fit.
+These kicks round out the top of the measure next to the Louis Garneau Course Air Lite II, which won our Best Bang for the Buck Award.
+These include thick collar paddings, smooth sock liners, and malleable uppers that allow for a flexible, but firm embracing fit.
 What separates them is flex and hug in the upper.
-The Fi'zi:ks are just as comfortable, but it comes in the form of a more natural, sculpted footbed, with a high-riding, supportive heel cup that ensures a stability throughout the stroke.
-The LGs use a similar form-fitting design with a supple Microfiber upper as well as a special expansion zone near the outside of the upper foot to allow the foot to expand with pedal strokes.
+The LGs use a form-fitting design with a supple Microfiber upper as well as a special expansion zone near the outside of the upper foot to allow the foot to expand with pedal strokes.
 The S-Phyres offer a uniform tightening and narrower rim that grasps heel and top of the foot to make a stable, comfortable stroke.
 If you prefer a stiff ride, the Shimanos would be the better choice.
 If you want similar performance to the S-Phyres, but are looking for a lower sticker price, take a look at the Course Air Lite IIs.